AndyPetes/Arabidopsis_Project/README.md

 * [Outgroup.py](https://github.com/AndyPetes/Arabidopsis_Project/blob/master/Outgroup.py) details what positions are non-applicable, ancestral or dervived, dependent on the ancestral allele probabilities outputted by the EST program.
 * [Out_Estimate_State.py](https://github.com/AndyPetes/Arabidopsis_Project/blob/master/Out_Estimate_State.py) extracts the allele nucleotide and state (derived or ancestral) at each position for each sample used.
 * [Specific_Allele_Count.py](https://github.com/AndyPetes/Arabidopsis_Project/blob/master/Specific_Allele_Count.py) counts number of derived and ancestral alleles in each inidiviudal file in accordance with the ancestral probabilities previously generated.
+* [InputAA.py](https://github.com/AndyPetes/Arabidopsis_Project/blob/master/InputAA.py) Uses the output from "Out_Estimate_State.py" to create a text file with output compatabile with the "AA" field in a VCF file.
+* [FinalAA.py](https://github.com/AndyPetes/Arabidopsis_Project/blob/master/FinalAA.py) uses the output just generated and inputs this information into the 100.Updated.vcf file

 ***